 Variations in how local providers may perform weatherization services

 Even though federal and state restrictions limit the ability of local providers to decide how to implement weatherization assistance programs, these local actors still have some leeway on how they perform their services.
 First, different providers can have different types of staffing models.
 A provider that weatherizes a high number of units per year may be able to have an in-house crew, whereas one that only serves a reduced number of dwellings may find it preferable to use contractors.
 Second, local providers can have a different set of measures that they typically install depending on the climate of the area where the provider renders it services—e.g., ceiling insulation, in cold areas vs. rooftop solar, in warmer climates.
 Third, while conducting adequate outreach activities is often required by the state, the local provider can usually decide how to best tailor them to the area it serves.
 For example, in some cities, towns, and counties it may be advisable to have information brochures and application documents in languages other than English.
+Smaller localities may benefit from state management or working with a regional grantee or sub grantee to provide services.
 For more information about the different ways in which local providers may perform their services, see Weatherization Works – Summary of Findings (p.
 52 – 58).

 - WAP funding for 2018.
 Currently, the availability of funds for the WAP is based on the Continuing Resolution for Fiscal Year 2018.
 Therefore, the amounts—if any—that DOE will ultimately be able to assign to states and other grantees will be determined based on the approved budget for year 2018.
 For more information on WAP funding for 2018, see Weatherization Program Notice 18-1 (p.
 1).